IDE support for DottyEdit this page on GitHub

 - Once the IDE is started, source files that are not opened in the IDE should not be modified in some other editor, the IDE won't pick up these changes.

-- Not all compiler errors/warnings are displayed, just those occuring during typechecking.
+- Not all compiler errors/warnings are displayed, just those occurring during typechecking.